Afro-Guyanese: Emancipation

 Even though there was still a demand for plantation labour, the labour conditions were no better post-emancipation, so former slaves were less inclined to work in the plantation system, favouring self-reliance or skilled work.
 Some ex-slaves moved to towns and villages, feeling that field labour was degrading and inconsistent with freedom, but others pooled their resources to purchase the abandoned estates of their former masters and created village communities.
 Establishing small settlements provided the new Afro-Guyanese communities an opportunity to grow and sell food, an extension of a practice under which slaves had been allowed to keep the money that came from the sale of any surplus produce.
 The emergence of an independent-minded Afro-Guyanese peasant class, however, threatened the planters' political power, inasmuch as the planters no longer held a near-monopoly on the colony's economic activity.

 In 1841, Creoles held the first ever workers strike in British Guiana.
 Later, Creole men started forming mobile task gangs and would visit plantations to examine working conditions before committing to agreements with employers.
 If demands weren't met, creoles would go on strike around harvest time.
 To weaken the bargaining power of Black workers, the white ruling class used their political power to import new bound-labor to the colony.
 Most of the new labor came from the Indian subcontinent.

 Unlike future immigrant groups, former slaves were not granted land or passage to their home country, and this, in addition to racial prejudice, created tension among the ethnic groups.

+Ethnic origins

+The Afro-Guyanese are largely descended from the Akans of Ghana West Africa, with lesser ancestries attributed to the Igbo, Yoruba, and Kongolese.
+There is plenty of cultural evidence to support this.
+Cuffy (Kofi Badu), the rebel leader was an Akan man born in Ghana, West Africa.
+So was Quamina Gladstone.
+Majority of the Afro-Guyanese dishes eaten in Guyana originated in Ghana including but not limited to: fufu, metemgee and cookup rice (waakye).
+There is also the sorrel drink (hibiscus) known as zobo/sobolo in Ghana.
+Majority of the Afro-Guyanese cultures in Guyana can be traced back to Ghana with little other African claims.

+However, due to the diverse society they reside in, Afro-Guyanese are more likely to simply identify as Black or sometimes, but rarely, Creole.